A Pilgrimage to the Holy Land

 The ideal age for this trip is college-level and up.
 Adult children are welcome.

-Is travel to and from Newark Airport included?
+Is travel to and from the airport included?

 This will depend on where our passengers are originating and will be determined in later March.
 If the majority of passengers are coming from the local Baltimore region, NDMU will organize group travel to and from the airport at no cost to travelers.